AbdelrahmanKarim/Book-Shelf/README.md

-< Book Shelf  >,Our flutter project , it aims to connect people with each other to buy and sell used books through our marketplace through the app , alongside the new books offered within the app.

-technologies used : Flutter , Firebase .

-Don't miss to try the app:)
+📚 Book Shelf – A Marketplace for Book Lovers
+Book Shelf is a Flutter-powered mobile application designed to bring book enthusiasts together.
+Whether you're looking to sell your old books, discover great deals on pre-loved gems, or browse newly released titles, Book Shelf connects buyers and sellers in one seamless experience.

+🚀 Key Features
+🛒 Buy and sell used books through a user-friendly marketplace

+📗 Explore a collection of new books available within the app

+🔍 Search and filter books by category, price, or condition

+💬 Chat with sellers and buyers to make deals easily

+📦 Manage your listings, favorites, and orders all in one place

+🛠️ Built With
+Flutter – for fast, beautiful cross-platform UI

+Firebase – for real-time data, authentication, and backend services